splunk/public-o11y-docs/logs/processors.rst

 .. _field-redaction-processors:

-Field Redaction Processors
+Field redaction processors
 ================================================================================
 Field redaction lets you mask data, including personally identifiable information.

-To create a Field Redaction Processor, follow these steps:
+To create a field redaction processor, follow these steps:

 #.
 From the navigation menu, go to :menuselection:`Data Configuration > Logs Pipeline Management`.
 #.
 Click :guilabel:`New Processing Rule`.
 #.
 Select :menuselection:`Field Redaction`, then click :guilabel:`Continue`.
-This takes you to the first step in the processor wizard, Select Sample.
+This takes you to the first step in the processor wizard, Select :guilabel:`Sample`.
 #.
 To find a log that contains the field you want to redact, add filters to the content control bar until the Logs table displays a log with the desired field.
 #.
 Click the log containing the field you want.
 A list of fields and values appears below the log line.
 #.
 Click :guilabel:`Use as sample` next to the field you want to redact, then click :guilabel:`Next`.
 This takes you to :guilabel:`Define Processor`, the second step of the processor wizard.